 Motivation

-Version control is a way in controlling revisions of works, especially programming and documentation writing.
-It keeps all the historical change of work and gives use chances of roll back their work at any time.
-It also can be used as a synchronised platform to make the work can be worked at many places and with collaborations from other people.
-However, as I observed, the people uses version control in managing their work is in absolute a few number, even the computer science students.
-I think the reason lead this may be the existing version control systems have too many limitations, especially must be pre-deployed before use.
-The concepts and using of existing version control system is also complicated.
-Some experienced user with version control system may think the system can tracking file divided by different tasks.
-So I wish to design and develop an easy to use web-based version control system with task-oriented feature for computer based group and individual projects as supplement of existing version control systems.
+Version control is a well-known way of controlling revisions of works, especially programming and documentation writing.
+It keeps all the historical change made to a piece of work and gives users the chance to roll back their work at any time.
+It also can be used as a synchronised platform, so that the document can be worked on in many places and with collaborations from other people.
+However, as observed above, the number of people using version control in managing their work is relatively few, even among computer science students.
+It is asserted that the reason leading to this may be that existing version control systems have too many limitations, in particular, they must be pre-deployed before use.
+The concepts and use of existing version control systems is also complicated.
+Some experienced users of version control system may think the system can track files by different tasks.
+So I wish to design and develop an easy to use web-based version control system with task-oriented features for computer-based group and individual projects, as a supplement to existing version control systems.

-Introduction of this project report
+Introduction

-This report is about describing the system in the project which I did.

-In the report of this project, it has been displayed in the following sections: Literature Review, Requirements Analysis, Methodologies, Design And Implementation, Evaluation And Conclusion.
+This report describes the system developed in the research project.
+The project report contains the following chapters, Literature Review, Requirements Analysis, Methodologies, Design and Implementation, Evaluation and Conclusion.

 Literature Review

-This section was about the literatures review related to this project – a web-based version control system.
-As this project was to develop an application as a web-based system for doing task-oriented version control for group and individual computer-based projects, the literature review could be divided into these parts: version control, existing systems, web and cloud, programming languages and interaction design.
-These parts were all about the features of the system.
+This chapter discusses the literature related to this project, which develops an application as a web-based system for doing task-oriented version control for group and individual computer-based projects.
+The literature discussion is divided into the following parts, version control, existing systems, web and cloud, programming languages and interaction design.
+These parts are all about the features of the system.

 Version control

-Version control, also be called as revision control or source control, was a method of managing files related to development of projects through their whole life cycle [1].
+Version control, also called revision control or source control, is a method of managing files related to development of projects through the whole life cycle [1].
 It is essential for multi-developer projects [2].
-Lots of popular version control software includes CVS and Subversion run as client-server model, so they support more than one users working especially programming for a same project, because the multi-clients can be connected to a central version control server to be synchronised [3] [4].
-The general features provided by version control include storing each commit/version of files or directories, allowing rollback, showing modification history and assist merge/integration [1].
-Based on the features, many kinds or parts of project can use version control to be effective managed, such as projects of software development and documentation writing.
-Each commit/ modification can be marked with properties of which author did this commit and what time it committed.
-The commits also comes with a unique version code to identify the times of modifications of it.
-Users can also add some comments to the version when they commit it, so it is very clear to identify what the users modified in there committed version.
-When a version commit has been identified as worse than an older version, the modification s can be easily roll backed to a previous version at any time [1].
+Lots of popular version control software, including CVS and Subversion, run as client-server models, so they support more than one user working on (and especially programming) the same project, because the multi-clients can be connected to a central version control server to be synchronised [3] [4].
+The general features provided by version control include storing each commit/version of a file or directory, allowing rollback, showing modification history and assisting merge/integration [1].
+Based on the features, many kinds or parts of a project can use version control to be effective managed, for example, software development projects and documentation writing.
+Each commit/ modification can be marked with the properties of which author did the commit and the time it was committed.
+The commits also comes with a unique version code to identify times of modifications.
+Users can also add comments to the version when they commit it; so it is very easy to identify the modifications made by each of the users in the committed version.
+When a version commit has been identified as worse than an older version, the modification s can easily be rolled back to a previous version at any time [1].